 For B12 deficiencies caused by diet-related conditions, patients may be prescribed a B12 supplement to take between meals.
 Those who have difficulty getting enough B12 in their diet may be required to take supplements for life to ensure that deficiency and symptoms are eliminated.
 Good sources of vitamin B12 include meat, fish, milk, dairy products, and eggs.
 Also, B12 shots benefit those who need immediate treatment in addition to long term management.

 There are three main methods of B12 supplementation: orally with food or fortified nutrients, intravenously, and intramuscularly through B12 shots.
+Patients can usually buy b12 shots online, or at a local clinic.

 While there are many different forms and methods of vitamin B12 supplementation, studies have shown that no one form is more effective than the other as there are no significant differences.